CSHL-comp-neuro-vision/website/_sources/2024/project_ideas.md.txt

 (note from Dan: not really a project idea, but a tool you could use in a project) My lab has produced a python library of tools to explore vision models by  synthesizing novel informative images.
 This includes Metamers (as per my talk yesterday), Eigendistortions (Berardino 2017), Maximal differentiation (MAD) competition (Wang 2008), and Geodesics (Henaff 2016).
 Might be useful for some students in the course.
-If you want to link it from Slack or from the course GitHub, it’s here: https://github.com/LabForComputationalVision/plenoptic/.
-Kate Bonnen is an expert user and someone to ask questions about it.
+If you want to link it from Slack or from the course GitHub, it’s [here]https://github.com/LabForComputationalVision/plenoptic/: Kate Bonnen is an expert user and someone to ask questions about it.

 ## Stephanie Palmer